-300.5.3 NOTIFICATION TO CRIMINAL JUSTICE TRAINING COMMISSION (CJTC) Notification shall be made to CJTC within 15 days of learning of the occurrence of any death or serious injury caused by the use of force by an officer (RCW 43.101.135).
+300.6.3 NOTIFICATION TO CRIMINAL JUSTICE TRAINING COMMISSION (CJTC) Notification shall be made to CJTC within 15 days of learning of the occurrence of any death or serious injury caused by the use of force by an officer (RCW 43.101.135).

-300.5.4 REPORTING TO WASHINGTON STATEWIDE USE OF FORCE DATA PROGRAM The Department shall submit reports regarding use of force incidents as provided by RCW 10.118.030 to the Washington statewide use of force data program in the format and time frame established by the program (RCW 10.118.030).
+300.6.4 REPORTING TO WASHINGTON STATEWIDE USE OF FORCE DATA PROGRAM The Department shall submit reports regarding use of force incidents as provided by RCW 10.118.030 to the Washington statewide use of force data program in the format and time frame established by the program (RCW 10.118.030).

-300.6 MEDICAL CONSIDERATIONS
+300.7 MEDICAL CONSIDERATIONS

-Once it is reasonably safe to do so, medical assistance shall be obtained for any person who exhibits signs of physical distress, has sustained visible injury, expresses a complaint of injury or continuing pain, or was rendered unconscious.
+Once it is reasonably safe to do so, medical assistance shall be administered or obtained for any person who exhibits signs of physical distress, has sustained visible injury, expresses a complaint of injury or continuing pain, or was rendered unconscious.
 Any individual exhibiting signs of physical distress after an encounter should be continuously monitored until the individual can be medically assessed.
-Individuals should not be placed on their stomachs for an extended period, as this could impair their ability to breathe (RCW 10.93.190).
+(The primary officer or designee shall be responsible for monitoring the individual).
+Individuals should not be placed on their stomachs for an extended period, as this could impair their ability to breathe (RCW 10.93.190; RCW 36.28A.445)